Who is behind the making of Not That Funny?

 How was the look of your branding developed?

-The look of the game was created by Janine Stowe Design and features a custom mosaic pattern, chosen for its widespread symbolism and attractive motif.
-The multi-colours were chosen to reflect the many different cultures and people that the game encompasses.
-The Make it Awkward bright pink is paired with a dark bronze brown giving the game design a distinct look and feel.
-The NTF logo uses a speech bubble in the icon and in the letterforms of the wordmark.
-This reflects the nature of the game and conversations it will induce.
-The combination of more formal serif font and a friendlier modern sans serif font create a mature but approachable feel.
+Janine Stowe created our graphic art and design of Not That Funny, at Janine Stowe Design.
+We chose a custom mosaic pattern, because of its widespread symbolism and attractive motif.
+The multi-colour theme reflects the many cultures and people that the game encompasses.
+The #MakeItAwkward pink paired with a dark bronze brown gives the game design a distinct look and feel.
+The NTF logo uses a speech bubble icon in the letter form of the word mark.
+This reflects the nature of the game and the conversations it will induce.
+The combination of a more formal serif font and a friendlier modern Sans Serif font creates a mature but approachable feel.

 Why do we use “enslaved person”, rather than “slave”?